josevazf/42-Born2BeRoot/README.md

 `sgpt <options> <input_query>`

 Every time we turn off/reboot the system we need to redo some steps.
-Go back to the created folder, activate the virtual environement and confirm changes with `source .bashrc´.
+Go back to the created folder, activate the virtual environement and confirm changes with `source .bashrc`.

 |Syntax| Options|
 | --temperature | Changes the randomness of the output |